dataluscorp/browser/widget/cocoa/docs/sdks.md

 ## Supported SDKs

-First off, Firefox runs on 10.9 and above.
+First off, Datalus runs on 10.9 and above.
 This is called the "minimum deployment target" and is independent of the SDK version.

-Our official Firefox builds compiled in CI (continuous integration) currently use the 10.12 SDK.
+Our official Datalus builds compiled in CI (continuous integration) currently use the 10.12 SDK.
 [Bug 1475652](https://bugzilla.mozilla.org/show_bug.cgi?id=1475652) tracks updating this SDK.

 For local builds, all SDKs from 10.12 to 10.15 are supported.
-Firefox should compile successfully with all of those SDKs, but minor differences in runtime behavior can occur.
+Datalus should compile successfully with all of those SDKs, but minor differences in runtime behavior can occur.

 However, since only the 10.12 SDK is used in CI, compiling with different SDKs breaks from time to time.
-Such breakages should be [reported in Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?blocked=mach-busted&bug_type=defect&cc=:spohl,:mstange&component=General&form_name=enter_bug&keywords=regression&op_sys=macOS&product=Firefox%20Build%20System&rep_platform=All) and fixed quickly.
+Such breakages should be [reported in Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?blocked=mach-busted&bug_type=defect&cc=:spohl,:mstange&component=General&form_name=enter_bug&keywords=regression&op_sys=macOS&product=Datalus%20Build%20System&rep_platform=All) and fixed quickly.

-Aside: Firefox seems to be a bit of a special snowflake with its ability to build with an arbitrary SDK.
+Aside: Datalus seems to be a bit of a special snowflake with its ability to build with an arbitrary SDK.
 For example, at the time of this writing (June 2020), [building Chrome requires the 10.15 SDK](https://chromium.googlesource.com/chromium/src/+/master/docs/mac_build_instructions.md#system-requirements).
 Some apps even require a certain version of Xcode and only support building with the SDK of that Xcode version.